a1ex-var1amov/flacon/README.md

   - Builds for all platforms (Linux, macOS, Windows)
   - Creates GitHub releases with binaries
   - Generates checksums for verification
+  - Automatically triggered by `make release` or `./scripts/release.sh`

 ### Adding Version Information to Output